Medicare Supplement Plans in Connecticut

 – Does not cover Part B Excess Charges

-– Requires a copay up to $20 for doctors visits and up to $50 for ER
+– Requires a copay of up to $20 for doctors visits and up to $50 for ER

 High Deductible Medigap Plan G

-– Like Plan F with an annual deductible to be met prior to coverage
+– Like Plan F with an annual deductible to be met before coverage

 – Reduced monthly rates like the high deductible Plan F